 * Dollar index remains near two-week low

-NEW YORK, April 10 (Reuters) - The dollar rose on Tuesday to a four-day high against the Japanese yen after Chinese President Xi Jinping promised to cut import tariffs, easing concerns about a U.S.-China trade conflict between that had fed safe-haven demand for yen.
+NEW YORK, April 10 (Reuters) - The dollar rose against the Japanese yen on Tuesday after Chinese President Xi Jinping's promise to cut import tariffs eased concerns about a trade conflict between Washington and Beijing.

 Relatively high-yielding currencies such as the Australian dollar, New Zealand dollar and the Canadian dollar all rose against the greenback.

-The dollar index, which measures the greenback against a basket of six major currencies, was down 0.23 percent at 89.634, still close to a nearly two-week low.
+The dollar index, which measures the greenback against a basket of six major currencies, remained close to a nearly two-week low, and was down 0.23 percent at 89.632.

 "The surge in producer price inflation is another sign that inflationary pressures are building rapidly," Paul Ashworth, chief U.S. economist at Capital Economics in Toronto, said in a note.